-[See Consent to Human Sexuality Instruction on page 4 and policies BDF and EHAA. for more information.]
+[See Consent to Human Sexuality Instruction on page 4, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 5 and policies BDF and EHAA. for more information.]

 Student Wellness Policy/Wellness Plan (All Grade Levels)